DaAlbrecht/thesis-TEKO/content/Projectplan.typ

 8. presentation

 #linebreak()
-In the first phase the project schedule is created.
+In the first phase, the project schedule is created.
 Additionally, the thesis template is made and a skeleton for the table of content is added.
-In the first phase the teko specific requirements like a short curriculum vitae is also written.
+In the first phase, the TEKO specific requirements such as a short curriculum vitae is also written.
-The first phase ends with the introduction of the thesis problem.
+The first phase ends with the introduction of the  problem statement.
 The second phase is the requirements engineering phase.
 In this phase the stakeholders and use cases are identified and the requirements are gathered.
 RabbitMQ is a new topic in this thesis and therefore the third phase is deticated